Kevin-Benny/Travel-Companion-Web-App/README.md

 This project is open source and available under the MIT License.

+## Getting Started

+The app comes pre-populated with your complete USA trip itinerary including:
+- 4 major destinations (Great Smoky Mountains, NYC, Niagara Falls, Washington D.C.)
+- All hotel booking details with confirmation numbers
+- Suggested to-do lists for each location
+- Detailed daily itinerary notes
+- Useful resource links

+Simply open the app and start using it - all data persists locally in your browser!

+## Deployment Status

+✅ Repository created and pushed to GitHub
+✅ All files committed with complete travel data
+⏳ GitHub Pages (optional) - Enable in repository Settings → Pages

 ## Author

-Created for personal USA travel organization and planning.
+Created for personal USA travel organization and planning (October 19 - November 6, 2025).

 ## Support

-For issues or questions, please open an issue on GitHub.
+For issues or questions, please open an issue on the [GitHub repository](https://github.com/Kevin-Benny/Travel-Companion-Web-App/issues).

 ---

-**Happy Travels!** ✈️
+**Happy Travels!** 🗺️ ✈️ 🧳